-There are two main organisations with which tourism regularly interfaces; here is an introductory description of each
+There are a number of organisations which the Council regularly interfaces; here is an introductory description of each;

-Ribble Valley Tourism Association (RVTA) is a partnership of businesses covering all sectors of the visitor economy, including hospitality, accommodation, retail, and visitor attractions.
+Ribble Valley Tourism Association - (RVTA) is a partnership of businesses covering all sectors of the visitor economy, including hospitality, accommodation, retail, and visitor attractions.
 The association works with Ribble Valley Borough Council and other agencies, to encourage the development of quality tourism in this area, whilst making sure visitors benefit the locality, and are sensitive to all who live here.
-Their purpose is to act as the Voice for the local tourism industry and to actively promote visitors to come and visit the Ribble Valley.
+Their purpose is to act as the voice for the local tourism industry and actively promote visitors to come and visit the Ribble Valley.

-The association is the Councils main formal link with the private sector, and as a healthy representative organisation which is of great value, the Council provides them with administrative and secretarial support.
+The association is the Council's main formal link with the private sector, and as a healthy representative organisation that is of great value, the Council provides them with administrative and secretarial support.
 The annual tourism awards are run in partnership with the association and their training and networking events help increase standards and business.

-Marketing Lancashire, formerly Lancashire and Blackpool Tourist Board, is the destination management organisation (DMO) for Lancashire it works closely with VisitEngland and a wide range of public and private sector agencies.
+Marketing Lancashire - Formerly Lancashire and Blackpool Tourist Board, Marketing Lancashire is the destination management organisation (DMO) for Lancashire.
+It works closely with VisitEngland and a wide range of public and private sector agencies.
 Their activities in marketing and communications are designed to grow the visitor economy and develop the destination as a great place to visit, work and invest.
-Marketing Lancashire is currently developing a strategy for the visitor economy.
-Based on analysis of the county's product strengths, its existing visitor profile and future opportunities, the vision for Lancashire as a visitor destination by 2020 is:
+As mentioned earlier Marketing Lancashire has developed a strategy for the visitor economy and Ribble Valley is well placed to lock in to most of these key priorities.